seffyroff/mullvad-proxy/README.md

+# FORK NOTICE

+This fork removes the locally built mullvad client container, as in my experience, it doesn't work in Docker.
+I've replaced this with linuxserver/wireguard, which needs a wg0.conf file from your Mullvad account config page placed in ./config/.

 # Mullvad VPN HTTP and SOCKS5 Proxy using Docker

 This docker compose setup runs the [Mullvad VPN app](https://mullvad.net/en/download/linux/) inside a docker container and exposes an HTTP proxy using privoxy (port 8118) and SOCKS5 proxy using nginx (port 1080).
 The Mullvad CLI can still be used to control the application.